ajayat/ajayat/README.md

    [Alexis B.](https://github.com/alexba6))

 ### C/C++
-I have a strong knownledge of C and [C++].
+I have a very good command of C and [C++].
 I use C for system programming mainly, and C++ to make projects such as games.
 - [tree-generator](https://github.com/ajayat/tree-generator)
   (A C++ program to show a tree in the output console).